Don’t have a life plan all worked out? Don’t panic – you don’t need one. Graduate Fog explains why it’s smart to stay flexible.

 RULE #3 Start with you, not your degree

 Graduates who ask “What can I do with my degree?” are looking at their situation back-to-front.
-A far better question is “What do I enjoy – and what am I good at?”
-The sort of job that’s most suited to you will be one that plays to your personal strengths, not just your academic qualifications (which, let’s be honest, many of us decide on a whim anyway).
+A far better question is “What do I enjoy — and what am I good at?”
+The sort of job that’s most suited to you will be one that plays to your personal strengths, not just your academic qualifications (which many of us decide on a whim anyway).
 Contrary to advice from some careers advisers, a degree in English Literature doesn’t limit your choice to librarian, journalist, author or English Literature lecturer.

 RULE #4 Be bold